Membership

 The Membership Clerk is also able to help applicants:

-• Complete and remit Secure Certificate of Indian Status (SCIS) cards; and
+• Complete and remit Secure Certificate of Indian Status (SCIS) card applications

-• Apply for life events changes, such as marriage, change of name, change of address, and death with Indigenous Services Canada (formerly Indigenous and Northern Affairs Canada - INAC).
+• Apply for changes related to life events, such as marriage, change of name, change of address, and death with Indigenous Services Canada (ISC) (formerly Indigenous and Northern Affairs Canada - INAC).

 Band Membership